-For example, I once had two major Clients (call them WalWay and SafeMart) who received their own tailored versions of our Product.
+For example, I (Dan) once had two major Clients (call them WalWay and SafeMart) who received their own tailored versions of our Product.
 It would be ludicrous to think we could get them in the same room at the same time, and we tried two different strategies at different times:

-- We held two different reviews, one for each Client, and - We did a single review, and included our Salespersons who were their Product Champions.
+- · We held two different reviews for the Clients, and - We did a single review, and included the Salespersons who were their Product Champions'

-In the second case, the salespersons had to work as go-betweens, and this often led to additional Reviews (as Stories) within the next Sprint.
+In the second case, the salespersons had to work as gobetweens, and this often led to additional Reviews (as Stories) within the next Sprint.
 Frankly, we never could decide which method produced better results...